-- 1. The student obtains a drop/add request form from the major college to add a course, drop a course, or to add and drop. - 2.
-After the appropriate signatures have been obtained, the student may use the web to make a change.
+- 1. The student obtains a drop/add request form from the major college to add a course, drop a course, or to add and drop. - After the appropriate signatures have been obtained, the student may use the web to make a change.
 Please refer to the class schedule for available dates.
 After classes begin, if the web system is not available, the form must be taken to the Office of the Registrar for processing.

 Dropping a Course.
 After late registration, drop forms may be obtained in the Office of the Registrar.
 After obtaining the signatures of the course instructor, advisor, and Financial Aid Office, the completed form is submitted to the Office of the Registrar.
-A student may drop a course during the first 10 weeks of a long semester, first 7 weeks of a 10 week summer term, or through the 15th class day of a 5 week summer term with a grade of W (see Academic Calendar in schedule of classes).
+Additionally, athletes must obtain the signature of the designated athletic advisor.
+A student may drop a course during the first 10 weeks of a long semester, first 7 weeks of a 10 week summer term, or through the 15th class day of a 4 or 5 week summer term consisting of 20 days with a grade of W (See Academic Calendar in schedule of classes.).
 After the above deadlines, a grade of F will be recorded for any class drop.
-Students enrolled in distance education courses only may process an online drop at https://secure.mwsu.edu/registrar/dropform.
-All other students must follow drop slip procedure outlined above.
+Students enrolled exclusively in distance education courses only may process an online drop at: https://secure.mwsu.edu/registrar/dropform.
+All other students must follow drop slip procedures as outlined above.